- 1. Confirm Eligibility

 You are eligible to apply for the United States Naval Academy if you meet the following criteria:

-- At least 17 years of age and must not have passed 23rd birthday on July 1st of year of entry
+- At least 17 years of age and must not have passed 23rd birthday on 1 July of the year of entry

 - Not pregnant and no dependents